dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/decoded-barcode-element.md

 **Return Value**

-The confidence score of the barcode recognition result.
+An integer representing the confidence score.

 ### setConfidence

-Set the confidence score of the barcode recognition result.
+Sets the confidence score of the decoded barcode.

 ```java
 void setConfidence(int confidence);